 - Concrete is heavy and only serves to compress the already weak soils further.

 Ram Jack used to use concrete shoring pads as a primary method of foundation repair.
 We quickly learned that this was not a sufficient way to repair a home’s foundation.
-Adding more concrete to the footing of a home wasn’t doing anything to stabilize it in the long term.
+Adding more concrete to the footing of a home wasn’t doing anything to sustain it in the long term.
 The strategic, engineering minds discovered that helical piers to are the best and most efficient solution for foundation repair.
 These piers (also known as piles), are screws that are easily drilled into areas with any kind of soil condition.

 The helical repair process begins with drilling the screw PAST the Zone of Influx (typically this zone is 12-15 feet deep).
 Then, hydraulic pressure is used to drive the brackets and piers up, lifting a home to a carefully calculated pressure based on the weight of the structure.
 Unlike concrete repair methods which can only handle lifting 1 pile at a time, the helical repair method can utilize a unified lift, which could be 10 piles at a time.
 Once lifted, hydraulic pressure is used to accurately raise a home’s foundation and transfer any load-bearing weight to the helical piers.
 Through strategic placement and careful monitoring of each piles load-bearing weight, this method of foundation repair is backed by our guarantee!